 script c#

-text.
-This kind of match is called an exact match; we didn't use special characters and found combinations of characters in the text that were a 100% match for the combination given.
+We do not use special characters and found combinations of characters in the text that was a 100% match for the given combination.

 /javab